 As I mention in what to pack for San Diego, layers are advisable during any time of the year here.
 Just bring heavier layers in the winter.

-How Long Does it Take to Get There From San Diego?
+How Long Does It Take to Get There From San Diego?

 Despite being relatively close, distance-wise, to downtown San Diego and local freeways, the drive from downtown to the end of the Point Loma peninsula takes up to 30 minutes due to stoplights on residential streets.